 The primary goal of the unit is to gather raw data related to organized crime activities in the County of Kauai and the State of Hawaii.
-Such activities involve gambling, prostitution, loan sharking, illegal drug distribution, counterfeiting, extortion, and corruption of law enforcement officers public and officials.
+Such activities involve gambling, prostitution, loan sharking, illegal drug distribution, counterfeiting, extortion, and corruption of law enforcement officers and public officials.
 The Unit then takes the raw data and creates an actionable intelligence product and disseminates the intelligence product to respected bureaus for further investigation.
-The unit provides dignitary also protection, monitors domestic and international terrorist activities and serves as a vital support group for other bureaus within the department.
+The unit provides dignitary protection, also monitors domestic and international terrorist activities and serves as a vital support group for other bureaus within the department.

-Acting Lieutenant Ezra Kanoho was responsible for directing, planning, and coordinating overall activities of the unit.

-Acting Sergeant Christopher Calio and Officer Alan Santella were tasked with overseeing field operations.
+Lieutenant Paul Applegate was responsible for directing, planning, and coordinating overall activities of the unit.
+Sergeant Christopher Calio and Officer Alan Santella were tasked with overseeing field operations.